-The Low Elevation Coastal Zone collection includes three data sets: the Urban-Rural Population Estimates, v1 (1990, 1995, 2000), the Urban-Rural Population and Land Area Estimates, v2 (1990, 2000, 2010, 2100), and the Sea Level Rise Impacts on Ramsar Wetlands of International Importance, v1 (2000 – 2010).
+The Low Elevation Coastal Zone collection includes four data sets: Urban-Rural Population Estimates, v1 (1990, 1995, 2000), Urban-Rural Population and Land Area Estimates, v2 (1990, 2000, 2010, 2100), Urban-Rural Population and Land Area Estimates, v3 (1990, 2000, 2015), and the Sea Level Rise Impacts on Ramsar Wetlands of International Importance, v1 (2000 – 2010).
 Users are encouraged to review the methodologies used for constructing these data sets and to acknowledge uncertainties and limitations.

 Sea Level Rise Impacts on Ramsar Wetlands of International Importance, v1 (2000- 2010) provides estimates of the area and percent area of coastal Ramsar wetland sites that would become inundated under 1 and 2 meter sea level rise scenarios.